-Under OMB Circular A-133, Subpart C - Auditees, § .300 Auditee responsibilities, the auditee shall: "(a) Identify, in its accounts, all Federal awards received and expended and the Federal programs under which they were received.
-Federal program and award identification shall include, as applicable, the CFDA title and number, award number and year, name of the Federal agency, and name of the pass-through entity. (b) Maintain internal control over Federal programs that provides reasonable assurance that the auditee is managing Federal awards in compliance with laws, regulations, and the provisions of contracts or grant agreements that could have a material effect on each of its Federal programs. (c) Comply with laws, regulations, and the provisions of contracts or grant agreements related to each of its Federal programs. (d) Prepare appropriate financial statements, including the schedule of expenditures of Federal awards in accordance with § .310."
+Under OMB Circular A-133, Subpart C - Auditees, $$.300 Auditee responsibilities, the auditee shall: "(a) Identify, in its accounts, all Federal awards received and expended and the Federal programs under which they were received.
+Federal program and award identification shall include, as applicable, the CFDA title and number, award number and year, name of the Federal agency, and name of the pass-through entity. (b) Maintain internal control over Federal programs that provides reasonable assurance that the auditee is managing Federal awards in compliance with laws, regulations, and the provisions of contracts or grant agreements that could have a material effect on each of its Federal programs. (c) Comply with laws, regulations, and the provisions of contracts or grant agreements, including the schedule of expenditures of Federal awards in accordance with $$.310."